-Snoring can be a problem for spouses.
-Sleep Apnea can be a serious condition for people with this disease.
-Sleep apnea is a serious sleep disorder that occurs when a person’s breathing is interrupted during sleep.
-If you suffer from Sleep Apnea, you are at higher risk heart disease, stroke and even cancer.
+Sleep Apnea can be a very serious condition.
+Sleep apnea is a disorder that occurs when a person’s breathing is interrupted during sleep.
+If you suffer from Sleep Apnea, you are at much higher risk for heart disease, stroke, and even certain types of cancer.

-I treat Obstructive Sleep Apnea (OSA) with a Mandibular Advancement Device (MAD).
-This device pulls the lower jaw forward in order to maintain the patency of the upper airway by increasing its dimensions and reducing collapsibility.
+Fortunately, Dr. James Tasto is a proud member of the American Academy of Dental Sleep Medicine.
+In his San Diego Dental Office, he treats Obstructive Sleep Apnea (OSA) with a Mandibular Advancement Device (MAD).
+This device pulls the lower jaw forward in order to maintain an unobstructed upper airway by increasing its dimensions and reducing collapsibility.

 What Are the Effects of Sleep Apnea?